theryangeary/cs-oss-app/README.md

 ```
 Once it completes, you are all ready to run this app.
 Just do:
 ```$ docker run -it -p 3000:3000 theryangeary/cs-oss-app:0.1.0```
-And you should be able to access it by opening your browser and navigating to [localhost:3000](http://localhost:3000)
+And you should be able to access it by opening your browser and navigating to [localhost:3000](http://localhost:3000).
+Make sure that you don't have tracking protection enabled or the map will not load.

 After giving Google Maps a minute to load, you'll see markers showing the locations of the domains, which are also listed below in a table.
 You can click on a marker to see the domain name, of use the filter to only show markers with domains matching your search.